 “Heart Songs” makes a good mentor text:

-- As an example of a main character who learns nothing about himself, but who has a fairly good grip on his weaknesses and is now learning to live with them rather than change.
-Proulx includes a proxy self-revelation which is the character feeling sorry for himself.
+- As an example of a main character who learns nothing about himself, but who has a fairly good grip on his shortcomings and is now learning to live with them rather than change.
+Proulx includes a proxy anagnorisis which is the character feeling sorry for himself.

 - For the wonderfully apt imagery.
 Snipe is described as fire, both in looks and in the way he blows from place to place wreaking havoc.
 Nell is compared to the blackberry.